FAQs for students with a Higher Education qualification

 Will I be eligible for full funding for my top-up course?

 Previous study may affect your entitlement to fee loans for some of the years of your ‘top-up’ course, depending on how many years you took to achieve your lower level course.

 For example, if you have an HND from two years of study, you would be entitled to a tuition fee loan for each year of your top-up course as long as you entered at level 2.
 If you enter at level 1 of your ‘top-up’ course, you would need to pay the tuition fees yourself for the first year.

-You should continue to be eligible to apply for the Maintenance Loan, Childcare Grant and Disabled Students Allowances until you achieve your Honours degree.
+You should continue to be eligible to apply for the Maintenance Loan, Grants for Dependents and Disabled Students Allowances until you achieve your Honours degree.

-It is important to check out your entitlement with your funding body (SFE/SFW etc) before you start your course and become liable for fees.
+It is important to check out your entitlement with your funding body (such as SFE/SFW) before you start your course and become liable for fees.

 Exempt subjects and funding